izumi-cuba/extend-demonstration/README.md

-# extend-demonstration
+CUBA extend demonstration

+A project to demonstrate that @Extend works in CUBA

+Used:
-CUBA 7.2
+* CUBA 7.2
-Java 17 (Liberica)
+* Java 17 (Liberica)